juniorohanyere/alxcalc/README.md

 ## Notice.

-> alxcalc is a work in progress, hence, any intructions given here is only the tip of the iceberg of what the program is capable of
+> alxcalc is a work in progress, hence, all intructions seen here is only the tip of the iceberg of what the program is capable of